Remains found believed to be missing 15-month old Evelyn Boswell

-The Tennessee Bureau of Investigation said they believe they have found the remains of missing 15-month-old Evelyn Boswell.
+BLOUNTVILLE, Tenn. — The Tennessee Bureau of Investigation said they have confirmed the remains of missing 15-month-old Evelyn Boswell were found two weeks after an AMBER Alert search was initiated.

 Here is a timeline of the case: